marleyjaffe/HAOS-Utilities/Readme.md

   - current_entity: switch.old_switch_switch_4
     target_entity:  # Not mapped (skipped)
 ```

-- Leave `target_entity` blank/null for any source entity to skip mapping.
+- Leave `target_entity` blank/null for any entity you don't wish to map.

 ### 6. Entity Rename & Reporting

 - Script will back up each entity state, validate no naming collisions, and perform renames via Home Assistant entity registry.
 - Full YAML report written to e.g. `last_run_report.yaml`, including:
+    - Entities renamed
-    - Which entities were renamed, errors, skipped, unmapped, and surplus entities
+    - Errors, skipped, unmapped, and surplus entities

 ### 7. Z-Wave Device Config Backup/Restore

-- Backs up all available config parameters via Z-Wave JS (as permitted by the integration).
+- Backs up all available config parameters via Z-Wave JS.
-- If `restore_to_device_id` is specified, attempts to restore all mapped parameters to the new device (skips parameters not present; errors are logged and reported).
+- If `restore_to_device_id` is specified, attempts to restore all mapped parameters to the new device and logs any skipped parameters.

 ---